MicrosoftDocs/Viva/Viva/glint/setup/program-summary-communications.md

 :::image type="content" source="../../media/glint/setup/program-summary-comms-notification-timing.png" alt-text="Screenshot of the Notifications Timing section in Communications setup.":::

 Send survey invites and reminders between the times that you set.
 Your organization's default time zone is preset in [General Settings](https://go.microsoft.com/fwlink/?linkid=2230744).

+> [!IMPORTANT]
+> Viva Glint can successfully process 10,000 - 15,000 surveys and email invites per hour.
+Factor in these processing limitations and the number of employees in your distribution list when selecting a delivery window.

 ## Configure Notifications